-Le-khatĥila, one should not make matza dough with more than c.
+Le-khatḥila, one should not make matza dough with more than c.
 1.5kg (c.
-3.3 lbs.) of flour (the shi’ur for having to separate ĥalla from the dough with a berakha).
-It is hard for one person to knead such a large piece of dough thoroughly and quickly, and there is concern that parts of the dough may become ĥametz.
-Be-di’avad, if one kneaded a larger quantity, the matza is kosher as long as the dough did not rest for eighteen minutes and no signs of leavening appeared (SA 456:1-2).
+3.3 lbs.) of flour (the shi’ur for having to separate ḥalla from the dough with a berakha), as it is hard for one person to knead such a large piece of dough thoroughly and quickly, and there is concern that parts of the dough may become ḥametz.
+Be-di’avad, if one kneaded a larger quantity, the matza is kosher as long as the dough did not rest for 18 minutes and no signs of leavening appeared (SA 456:1-2).

 One may not knead the dough in a hot place, since heat accelerates the leavening process.
-Therefore, one should not knead in a sunny place.
-Sometimes it is hot even on a cloudy day, so even if the sun is not shining, one should not knead the dough outside, nor inside next to windows, lest the heat radiate through them.
-Obviously one should not knead in a place warmed by an oven (SA 459:1).
-One authority put a number on this: one should not knead where the temperature is 30ºC or higher (Sefer Matzot Mitzva, ch.
-7, n.
-29).
-Be-di’avad, if one kneaded dough in a hot place but did not see any signs of leavening in the dough or the matza, the matza is kosher for Pesaĥ (SA 459:5).
+Therefore, one should not knead in a sunny place, and during a sharav (ḥamsin; a heat wave during which the sun is obscured by clouds and sand), one should not knead the dough outside or inside near to windows, because even though most of the sun’s rays are obscured by clouds, the whole sky radiates intense heat.
+Obviously, one should not knead in a place warmed by an oven (SA 459:1).
+Be-di’avad, if dough was kneaded in a hot place but no signs of leavening were seen in the dough or the matza, the matza is kosher for Pesaḥ (ibid.
+5).

-Le-khatĥila, one may not stop working the dough for even a moment (SA 459:2).
+Le-khatḥila, one may not stop working the dough for even a moment (SA 459:2).
 If the hands of the person kneading the dough heat up, he should cool them in cold water.
-Some are scrupulous to cool their hands in water occasionally while they are kneading (MB 459:27).
+Some are careful to cool their hands in water occasionally while they are kneading (MB 459:27).